Can I Take Iron with Dairy?

 Why is iron recommended on an empty stomach?

-Let’s begin with the important context.
-Iron supplements are recommended on an empty stomach because certain nutrients can bind to the iron, and certain minerals can compete with iron to be absorbed.
+Iron supplements are recommended on an empty stomach to enhance absorption.
+Without an empty stomach, certain nutrients can bind to the iron, and certain minerals can compete with iron to be absorbed.
 If these events occur, they reduce how much iron gets to your body.

 How do people study iron absorption in humans?

-Studies of iron absorption in humans typically follow a similar protocol.
-Iron supplements are modified to include radioactive iron tracers and are administered to subjects under varying conditions (e.g., with or without milk).
-Later, the subjects’ blood is measured for levels of the radioactive iron, which represent how much of the administered iron was absorbed.
-A crucial limit of this methodology is that it only tracks iron in the blood, leaving it blind to iron stored as ferritin.
-Given that 30% of the body’s iron is stored in ferritin, this is a major shortcoming.
+An important shortcoming of the typical methodology is that it only tracks iron in the blood, leaving it blind to iron stored as ferritin.
+Given that 30% of the body’s iron is stored in ferritin, and ferritin is an important indicator of iron status, this is a major shortcoming.

 How does milk affect iron absorption?

 There are two questions when considering how milk affects iron absorption: How does milk influence iron compared to water, and how does milk influence iron absorption compared to food?
 Compared to water, taking iron with milk (or any non-meat food) reduces absorption, typically by a factor of 2-3x.
-However, taking iron with water causes bad reactions in at least one third of users, such that many of us have to take iron with food or avoid it altogether.
+However, adding vitamin C can overcome the effect of milk on iron absorption.
+Moreover, many people need to take their iron with food to avoid side effects.

 Does the type of iron affect how milk influences absorption?

-Are there any studies on how milk influences iron(III) absorption?
+Are there any studies on how milk influences ferric iron(III) absorption?

-In fact, iron(III) is absorbed through a distinct pathway where receptors bind iron(III), convert it to iron(II) at the cellular membrane, and then push it through that DMT1 ion channel.
-Consistent with this model, the one study on our list that examined iron(III) absorption (using FeCl3) found that milk did not reduce iron absorption when added to the meal.
+In fact, ferric iron(III) is absorbed through a distinct pathway where receptors bind ferric iron(III), convert it to ferrous iron(II) directly at the cellular, and then push it through a cellular ion channel.
+Only one study on our list examined ferric iron(III) absorption (using FeCl3), and this study found that milk did not reduce iron absorption when added to the meal.

 So, can I take iron with milk?